randyhook/knynet/README.md

 This project is drawing its greatest influences at present from:
 * Isaac Asimov's robots
 * Marvin Minsky's Society of Mind
+* Countless researchers in the AI field that I look up to

 ## Installation and Starting
-This project is currently being developed with Python 3.4.3.
+This project is currently being developed with Python.
 Clone this repository, and assuming Python is in your path, type start.py.
-The Natural Language Toolkit is implemented as a submodule, so you will need to run git submodule init and git submodule update.
+The Natural Language Toolkit is implemented as a submodule, so you will need to it, preferably using pip (e.g. python -m pip install nltk)

-The program doesn't do anything outwardly interesting in its current state.
-A TkInter window will be displayed and a couple of simulated bots will power up and display a few messages.
-Type quit to power down the bots.
-Much of the schema is starting to take shape in the code, and I will be continuing to document the architecture as the project progresses.

 ## Documentation
 Check out the [wiki](https://github.com/randyhook/knynet/wiki) for extended documentation.

 ## Credits
 Natural Language algorithms use the [Natural Language Toolkit](http://www.nltk.org).

+## Changes

+2017-07-03 I've started a major retool, so if you've seen this repo before, it is now drastically different.
+You may view the history if you are curious about any previous code.